Use the Tab and Up, Down arrow keys to select menu items.

 Examines two main areas of professional accountancy, including double entry bookkeeping and law for professional accountants.
 The course develops the key principles required for those looking to advance through the MPA qualification.

-This course covers two main areas of professional accountancy, including double entry bookkeeping and law for professional accountants.
+This course covers several major areas of professional accountancy, and includes double entry bookkeeping and law for professional accountants.
 The course develops the key principles required for those looking to advance through the MPA qualification.
-By applying this core knowledge to their other courses within the MPA, the student will gain a foundation from which more advanced learning can be applied.
+This course provides a foundation of core knowledge which students will then be able to apply to their more advanced learning.

 Subject to the approval of the Programme Director